blasvicco/net/README.md

 }
 ```

-After the pre training we performe the well know MLP training or backpropagation.
+After the pre training we perform the well know MLP training or back-propagation.
 The loop here has two conditions, a hardcoded limit in 20000 iterations or the gError (global error) being minor than the threshold.
 The hardcoded limit is a safe infinite loop breaker for Net configurations that doesn't converge or doesn't reach the threshold.
 The (gError > MINERRORACCEPTED) condition is not the best to end the training loop.
 It could happen that the MINERRORACCEPTED is reached with no enough training iterations, resulting in a bad Net configuration.
 Please, feel free to implement a better approach.